How Can I Be Eco Friendly With My Dog?

 The pet food industry is responding to this desire.
-In a recent industry survey conducted by the trade magazine Petfood Industry, 62 percent of respondents reported believing that consumers value sustainability and cited consumer demand as one key reason for their operations adopting green practices.
-Below, Joyce and Virginia-based emergency veterinarian Dr. Katy Nelson weigh in on balancing your dog’s nutritional requirements with environmental responsibility — and what else you can do to protect the planet while caring for your pooch.
+In a recent industry survey conducted by the trade magazine Petfood Industry, 62 percent of respondents believed that consumers value sustainability and cited consumer demand as one key reason for their operations adopting green practices.
+Below, Joyce and Virginia-based emergency veterinarian Dr. Katy Nelson weigh in on balancing your dog’s nutritional requirements with environmental responsibility — and what else you can do to protect the planet while caring for your dog.

 Here are tips on how to make your dog’s dinnertime more eco-friendly:

 While a vegetarian diet has less impact on the environment than one that includes animal proteins, Joyce and Nelson stress that dogs are omnivorous in the wild and should remain as one in your home.
 “Animal protein is an essential source of vitamins, minerals, and amino acids for dogs,” says Nelson.
 “You can do research and find a dog food you feel good about — say one that uses cage-free chickens.
 But it’s neither fair nor healthy to force a vegetarian diet on your dog.”